Type 1 diabetes (T1D) can happen to anyone

 A magnifying glass looking at autoantibodies

-If you think you or your loved one might be at risk for type 1 diabetes, talk to your doctor and screen it like you mean it.
+If you think you or your loved one might be at risk for type 1 diabetes, talk to your doctor about screening.